artze/code_journal/journal/posts/Format USB Stick.md

 +++

-Create a New Partition
+Then run the following:

 ```
 sudo fdisk /dev/sdX
 ```

-Once in the fdisk menu:
+Once in the `fdisk` menu:

 - Create a partition table.
 In most cases, we will use GPT parition table.
 Use DOS partition table _only if_ we need to use this USB drive in older systems.
 - Create a new partition.
-The default 'Linux filesystem' type parition will do.
+The default 'Linux filesystem' type partition will do.

 +++